LeastAuthority/leastauthority.com/blog_source/content/blake2.rst

        unwise to rely on this for two reasons.
 One is that there could be more efficient techniques to compute SHA-1 collisions that we don't know about.
-Another is that the cost of doing 2⁶⁹ computations is falling rapidly—at the time of this writing (XXX February 26, 2014), the Bitcoin network is performing `enough computation to generate SHA-1 collisions`_ every 131 minutes!
+Another is that the cost of doing 2⁶⁹ computations is falling rapidly—at the time of this writing (March 22, 2014), the Bitcoin network is performing `enough computation to generate SHA-1 collisions`_ every 131 minutes!

 .. _git: http://www.git-scm.com/